Internet meme: Copyright

 Since many memes are derived from pre-existing works, it has been contended that memes violate the copyright of the original authors.
 However, some view memes as falling under the ambit of fair use in the United States.
 This dilemma has caused conflict between meme producers and copyright owners; for example, Getty Images' demand for payment from the blog Get Digital for publishing the "Socially Awkward Penguin" meme without permission.

 United States

 Under United States copyright law, copyright protection subsists in "original works of authorship fixed in any tangible medium of expression, now known or later developed, from which they can be perceived, reproduced, or otherwise communicated, either directly or with the aid of a machine or device".
 It is disputed whether the use of memes constitutes copyright infringement.

 This image macro is in the public domain in the United States as the background was taken by the Department of Agriculture.

-Fair use is a defence under U.S. copyright law which protects work made using other copyrighted works.
+Fair use is a defense under US copyright law which protects work made using other copyrighted works.
 Section 107 of the 1976 Copyright Act outlines four factors for analysis of fair use: